bennypowers/dev-feed/BLOG_POST.md

 Note the `attribute` specified for `showDescriptions`, that's because HTML attributes are always lowercased, so here we explicitly link the dash-case attribute with the camelCase property.
 We also set some defaults in the constructor, especially for the `posts` property, which will be our private list of articles fetched from dev.to.

 Next, let's set up the feed components's template.
-Compared to the article it's markup is quite simple:
+Compared to the article, it has quite simple markup:

 ```js
 render() {